Dowload the ROM and the Complete Source Code for the examples.

 void InterruptProcess(void){

-//load FIFO each 4 samples
+//load FIFO each 4 samples with 4 bytes

 if(!(iNextSample&3))REG_SGFIFOA=_binary_lo1234_pcm_start[iNextSample>>2];